ecwpz91/ecwpz91.github.io/_posts/2017/2017-05-16-main-boot-record-mbr-partitions.markdown

 <br/>

-1. Backup the first MB of raw blocks for easy rollback.
+1. Backup the first megabyte of raw blocks for easy rollback.

     dd if=/dev/${DEVICE_NAME} of=/root/diskfile bs=1MB count=1